newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 layout: post
 title: Reverse Engineering Obfuscated Code - CTF Write-Up
 ---
 This is a write up for one of the FCSC (French Cyber Security Challenge) reverse engineering challenges.
-I was the first time I had to deal with virtualized code, so my solution is far from being the best, surely there were much quicker ways, but mine did get the job done.
+It was the first time I had to deal with virtualized code, so my solution is far from being the best.
+Surely there were much quicker ways, but mine did get the job done.
 This write-up is essentially meant for beginners in the domain of obfuscated code reverse engineering.

 # Part 1: Type of challenge